 The mob immediately sold the land to another guy, and the issue was concerned resolved.
 Callahan certainly got no money.
 He died a few years later.

-The Busywork of Mob Violence
+Story Six: The Busywork of Mob Violence

 A year later, an Omaha mob rustled a man named Ziegler in name of claim-jumping too.
 Threatening him with death, the man was led off his land and to the Missouri River, where he was told to never come back.
 The same year, the Omaha Claim Club intervened in the affairs of a Bellevue man who was being threatened with death.
 Siding with the criminals, the claim club mob forced the man to sign by gunpoint and knife.
 They actually stripped him of his clothes to disgrace him too.
 This man lost after he sued a few years later.